 There was another movement, but we didn’t get to it.
 That is because I was already over my time and I knew they were anxious to get to their card game.
 No worries, we’ll just repeat from there.
 We did it a few times and it was definitely entertaining!
 Here’s a little clip of them in action.
-(And, yes, I know that the video is sideways, but it straightens out when you click it.)

-I didn’t have a mirror to watch what was going on behind me, but after many years of teaching, I could tell by the sound of their feet that they were doing pretty well.
+I didn’t have a mirror to watch what was going on behind me, but after years of teaching, I could tell by the sound of their feet that they were doing pretty well.
 In addition, they all had smiles on their faces, and that made me happy.
 It’s a gift to be able to introduce people to the joys of ballroom dancing.
 Thanks, Pearlene, for helping me prove it’s never too late to learn ballroom dance!